LiMinggang/madedit-mod/README.txt

 Fix: Extra '\' was added to recorded MadPython while searching with RegEx #102
 Fix: Caret pos should be at the last while opening the Macro dialog #94 #104
-Fix: English was missing in the language list #105 Improve performance of script recording
+Fix: English was missing in the language list #105
+Fix: Should not call Reload on exiting #109
+Improve performance of script recording
 Update Astyle to latest code
 Update translations